wilsonmar/wilsonmar.github.io/_posts/2024-01-20-flightsim.md

 * MOH = Major overhaul
 * MOPS = Minimum operational performance standard (RTCA)
 * Mountainous Terrain Escape Routes - routes that allow a pilot to take an aircraft to an altitude below the Minimum Obstacle Clearance Altitude (MOCA) in case of emergency without any danger when flying over an area of high and mountainous terrain.
-* MSL = <a href="https://www.aeroclass.org/msl-in-aviation/" target="_blank" rel="noreferrer noopener">Mean Sea Level</a> - the average height of the surface of the sea, used in aviation to measure vertical altitude.
+* MSL = <a href="https://www.aeroclass.org/msl-in-aviation/" target="_blank">Mean Sea Level</a> - the average height of the surface of the sea, used in aviation to measure vertical altitude.
 * MSN = Manufacturer’s serial number - a unique code assigned to an aircraft, often prior to building it.
 It is also used to identify the parts that will make the aircraft.
 * MSP = Maintanance Servie Program.
 (Garret engine)